Industry Marketing

 Brand company name, reviews Homepage/profile, call and form tracking

-A single campaign cannot manage these equally.
-Replacement and commercial work can support a higher acquisition cost than small repairs.
-Storm-related enquiries may be urgent but also noisy.
+One blended campaign makes these economics harder to manage.
+Replacement and commercial work may support a higher acquisition cost than small repairs, depending on margin and close rate.
+Storm-related enquiries can be urgent but noisy.
 Inspection campaigns may generate volume but need qualification to show which inspections become jobs.

 Seasonality and Storm Demand